Get your major declaration form here.

 102. Introduction to Global Studies II: Race, Culture, Identity.

 290. Global Studies Research Methods.

 Two (2) Global Studies Electives with GS designation – one at the 200 level and one at the 300 – and should normally fit in with the student’s choice of concentration (below).

 498, 499.
 SYE: Honors Project.

 Students have three tracks they can choose from to mold their concentration.
 These are:

 - comparative area studies: three courses in each of two geographic or cultural areas, plus at least one semester of a second language; or

-- one-area study: four courses in one geographic or cultural area plus either two semesters of introductory language or one semester of 200-level language related to their area concentration; or
+- one-area intense study: four courses in one geographic or cultural area and two semesters of a second language related to their area concentration; or

-- thematic study: three courses in one geographic or cultural area and three courses in one thematic area, plus at least one semester of a second language.
+- area-thematic study: three courses in one geographic or cultural area and three courses in one thematic area, plus at least one semester of a second language.